cmarikos/geo-precincts/README.md

 ```

 ### Step 3
-Open VS code, or your IDE of choice.
-Open the folder that corresponds to your virtual environment.

-Activate your virtual environment with this command in the terminal:
+Activate your virtual environment in your IDE with this command in the terminal:
 ```zsh
 geoenvcmarikos@MacBookAir geoenv % source bin/activate
 ```